Information on employer’s contributions

 Employers must withhold taxes in advance through a withholding system.
 Tax is withheld on an individual taxpayer's wages or trade income in accordance with their tax card.
 If a person does not present a tax card or is not registered in the prepayment register, the withholding rate is 60%.The recipient of trade income can also be a corporate entity (e.g. a limited liability company, co-operative, association or foundation) or a partnership (e.g. a general partnership, limited partnership or shipping company).

 If a corporate entity or a partnership has been entered into the prepayment register, withholding is not necessary.

 If a corporate entity or partnership has not been entered into the prepayment register, tax must be withheld on the trade income at the rate of 13%.
 If the recipient of trade income has a tax card with a tax rate of under 13%, tax should be withheld at the percentage rate printed on the tax card.

-Amounts payable to a company/organization (limited-liability company (Oy), cooperative society, association, foundation) or to a consortium (partnership, limited partnership, shipping company) as nonwage compensation are subject to withholding at the rate of 13% unless the beneficiary is registered in the Prepayment Register.
-If the work is carried out by a person who is self-employed, withholding must be applied as instructed on his or her tax card.
-For any self-employed people who fail to present a card, tax must be withheld at the rate of 60 percent.
+If the work is done by a self-employed individual (Finnish "toiminimi"), tax must be withheld according to the individual's tax card.
+For any self-employed people who fail to present a card, tax must be withheld at the rate of 60%.
 VAT should not be included when calculating the amount of withholding.